The Third Reich 'n Roll

-The Third Reich 'n Roll is the second studio album by the American art rock group The Residents, released on Ralph Records in 1976.
+The Third Reich 'n Roll is the second studio album by the American experimental rock band the Residents, released on Ralph Records in 1976.
 The album consists of two side-long suites of "'semi-phonetic' interpretations of Top 40 rock and roll from the Sixties."

 The album generated some controversy due to its cover art and Nazi imagery (promotional photos featured the Residents dressed as giant swastikas and wearing oversized swastika glasses).
-A window display in Berkeley was met with protests and threats of violence, and the album with its original cover (featuring American Bandstand host Dick Clark dressed in a Nazi uniform clutching a carrot) is still banned in Germany.
+A window display in Berkeley was met with protests and threats of violence.
 Regardless, it is considered one of the group's masterworks along with most of their material from the 1970s.

 Recording

 In 1974, the Residents were considering making their follow-up to Meet the Residents as a cover album.
 They initially wanted their friend Snakefinger to play guitar on the album but as he was in England at the time, the group instead searched for a local guitarist, and eventually Gary Phillips of Earth Quake was suggested to them.
 The Residents recorded "Swastikas on Parade" in one week during October 1974.
-The next year, the Residents returned to the concept and recorded the second track, titled "Hitler Was a Vegetarian."
+The next year, the Residents returned to the concept and recorded the second track, titled "Hitler Was a Vegetarian".

 Music video

-In 1972, whilst on a break from filming Vileness Fats, the Residents produced a short film in which they danced and played in a newspaper-covered room, fully dressed in newspaper suits.
+In 1972, while on a break from filming Vileness Fats, the Residents produced a short film in which they danced and played in a newspaper-covered room, fully dressed in newspaper suits.
 Later in 1976, in order to promote their third album (the second one having been recorded in secrecy), the Residents synced this short film up with an edited version of "Swastikas on Parade", and filmed additional scenes on the set of Vileness Fats.
-The resulting video, entitled "The Residents play the Third Reich 'n' Roll", drew small controversy on the fact the band's newspaper suits resembled Ku Klux Klan outfits, but the Residents have insisted it is not an intentional connection.
-Regardless, the short film is credited as one of the first examples of music video as an art form, and is included in the permanent collection of the Museum of Modern Art in New York.
+The resulting video, entitled "The Residents Play the Third Reich 'n' Roll", drew small controversy on the fact the band's newspaper suits resembled Ku Klux Klan outfits, but the Residents have insisted it is not an intentional connection.
+Regardless, the short film is credited as one of the first examples of the music video as an art form, and is included in the permanent collection of the Museum of Modern Art in New York.